vipulnsward/rails-inflections/README.md

 # Rails::Inflections

-Rails Inflections are frozen, since
+Rails Inflections are frozen, and mostly broken for edge cases.
+This gem tries to add/fix/modify inflections, not accepted into rails code base.
+Most of the code is from the rails code base along with the test cases.
+Rails::Inflections just adds some fixes on top of it.

 ## Installation